nipuna-g/dotfiles/README.md

 ## Nipuna - Dotfiles.

-A set of dot files and Ansible scripts to get things set up.
+A basic set of dotfiles for local dev and CodeSpaces